rasulsilva/BOUNCE/README.md

 # BOUNCE
-View the included report for extremely detailed description.
+View the included report for an extremely detailed description.
 The report is titled "Lab 6 Rasul Silva".